-Competitive Rates: This category will vary wildly because rates are based on everyone’s unique circumstance.
+Competitive Rates: This category will vary wildly because rates are based on everyone’s unique circumstances.
 For example, your rates are based on your location, age, credit score, driving history, type of vehicle, number of vehicles, number and age of other drivers, mileage, coverage, etc.

 GEICO and Allstate offer different approaches and experiences with auto insurance, but both are excellent companies that offer a variety of discounts.

-Allstate is probably a better fit for families and people with multiple things to insure, while GEICO has the edge on single car, auto insurance-only households.
+Allstate is probably a better fit for families and people with multiple things to insure, while GEICO has the edge on single-car, auto insurance-only households.